hyperledger-solang/solang/docs/language/types.rst

 An enum can be converted to and from integer, but this requires an explicit cast.
 The value of an enum is numbered from 0, like in C and Rust.

-If enum is declared in another contract, the type can be refered to with `contractname.typename`.
+If enum is declared in another contract, the type can be referred to with `contractname.typename`.
 The individual enum values are `contractname.typename.value`.
 The enum declaration does not have to appear in a contract, in which case it can be used without the contract name prefix.